flumaves/HJCardView/README.md

 # HJCardView

-A description of this package.
+A view that shows a serious of Cards